St. Catharines Roma Wolves: Return to prominence and departure (2007–14)

 After five straight seasons of failing to secure a postseason berth, St. Catharines appointed the services of James McGillivray as head coach.
 McGillivray was instrumental in improving the performance of St. Catharines during the 2007 season.
 The Wolves returned to prosperity by achieving a nine-game undefeated streak, and clinching the National Division title their first piece of silverware since 2001.
 Their opponents in the quarterfinals of the playoffs were the Canadian Lions, and advanced to the next round by winning the match 10–9 in a penalty shootout.
 St. Catharines faced Toronto Croatia in the semi-finals, but fell short by a score of 3–2.
 McGillivary, and Claudio Perri were rewarded with the CSL Coach of the Year, and CSL Goalkeeper of the Year awards for their contributions.
 McGillivary tenure with St. Catharines would last for another two seasons, where in both seasons he led them to the playoffs, and each season was eliminated in the preliminary round of the playoffs.
 In 2009, long time general manager and team builder Armand Di Fruscio was awarded the Harry Paul Gauss Award by the league.

 In 2011, McGillivary signed with expansion rivals Niagara United, and his replacement was Carlo Arghittu.
 The Wolves went through another period of rebuilding under Arghittu, failing to qualify for the postseason during his three-year tenure.
 In 2012–13, following the controversy faced by the CSL over the Canadian Soccer Association decision to adopt the recommendations from the Rethink Management Report the CSA de-sanctioned the league putting the future of many of its clubs and operations in doubt.
 In May 2014 the Roma Wolves ceased operations of the professional team due to the de-sanctioning of the CSL, including financial, volunteer issues and combined with competition from Niagara United for players in the Niagara Peninsula.

 St. Catharines Club Roma Soccer still operates as a soccer club providing a place to play for children, both boys and girls ages 3 to 19, and women in house leagues, local travel leagues (Niagara Soccer League and the Hamilton MJ Soccer League).
 There are still competitive men's teams in the Peninsula Soccer League.

 Return to semi-pro

 In 2021, the team was re-launched, joining League1 Ontario.
-In 2022, they added a female team in the League1 Ontario women's division.
+In 2022 the Italian Federico Turriziani was hired as Head Coach to lead the Men's team after his experience with the Azerbaijan National Men's Team.
+After 8 games won in a row he guide the team to win the Play Off match to be promoted in the Premier Division against Guelph United.
+In 2022, they added a women's team in the League1 Ontario women's division.